 P Is for Past Performance and History of Spiking

 You should always check to see if a stock has a history of spiking.
 A lot of stocks come into play again and again.
 If I’ve traded a stock in the past, I remember.
-But I still check.
-For example, I’d never traded BRAV before.
-I checked to see if it has a history of gapping up.
+But I still check to see if it has a history of spiking, gapping up, or multiday runs.

 I’m a glorified history teacher.
 You MUST study stock market history if you want long-term success in trading.
 That includes individual stocks.